MauroWasTaken/CLD1Script/README.md

 You'll be prompted twice during the script, the first one asking for the user's password and the second one asking the root password for MariaDB - the one chosen during the secure installation

 ### Adding the user manually
-If you have done the installation using the script, you cant skip until the ** "finishing touches" **
+If you have done the installation using the script, you cant skip until the **finishing touches**
 ```shell
 # mkdir /etc/skel/html
 # echo "<?php phpinfo();" | tee -a /etc/skel/html/index.php > /dev/null